ASCIIcat/MMM-CAP1188/README.md

-# Magic Mirror Module: MPR121
+# Magic Mirror Module: CAP1188

-This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) to act based on touch (capacitive) buttons via the MPR121 touch-button controller.
+This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) to act based on touch (capacitive) buttons via the CAP1188 touch-button controller.
-It is capable of connecting up to 12 buttons, which can be individually configured.
+It is capable of connecting up to 8 buttons, which can be individually configured.
-This module is heavily based on the awesome [MMM-Buttons module] (https://github.com/Jopyth/MMM-Buttons)
+This module is forked from the module for the MPR121 [MMM-MPR121](https://github.com/PatriceG/MMM-MPR121) which is based on the awesome [MMM-Buttons module] (https://github.com/Jopyth/MMM-Buttons)

 This module sends out notifications to other modules.